Foreign aid for Morocco’s earthquake zones begins

 France is supporting the use of non-governmental organizations (NGOs) in the country with five million euros, Foreign Minister Catherine Colonna told broadcaster BFMTV in Paris on Monday.
 The aid should benefit local Moroccan, international and French aid organizations.
 Morocco initially did not respond to France’s offer to send rescue workers to the earthquake-stricken region.
 This caused a lot of discussion in France, where many Moroccans live.

-Colonna rejected the idea that tensions between the two countries could be the reason for this.
+Colonna rejected the idea that tensions between the two countries might be the reason for this.
 Morocco is a sovereign country and initially decided to seek help from other countries.
 Over 60 countries have offered support and France remains available to provide short and medium-term assistance, the minister said.
 French Interior Minister Gérald Darman told broadcaster TF 2 that he did not believe there were political reasons behind not accepting French aid.
 “Morocco and France are two brother countries.”
 Morocco has good civil defense and is able to take control of the situation itself.

 Meanwhile, the French Interior Minister did not want to confirm that Morocco’s King Mohammed VI. was in France during the earthquake.
 The newspaper “Le Parisien” had reported that the king had been in France since September 1st for medical reasons.